Article I: Terms and Definitions

 Report – Any information that indicates an alleged incident of prohibited conduct as defined by the Code of Conduct.

-Student Policy – Any policy which directly affects student lives or provides direction for the intended audience at the university and is non-academic in nature.
+Student Policy – Any policy where the intended audience is solely for students or which directly affects student lives and is non-academic in nature.

 University of New Hampshire – As used in this document, “UNH” or “the University” includes the College of Professional Studies1 and Franklin Pierce School of Law component campuses.

-University Policy – A written statement that states an institutional position and establishes key expectations, requirements, and standards by which the institution manages its affairs.
-This written statement specifies or prohibits conduct that enhances the University’s mission, ensures coordinated compliance with applicable laws and regulations, promotes effectiveness and operational efficiency, and reduces institutional risk.
+University Policy – An official institutional directive specifying or prohibiting conduct, an institutional position or statement of key expectations by which the University manages its affairs; has broad application throughout the University; enhances the University’s mission, ensures coordinated compliance with applicable laws and regulations, promotes effectiveness and operational efficiency, and reduces institutional risk.

 Witness – A person who has relevant, direct, first-hand knowledge of an incident related to an alleged violation of this Code.